kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 This manual should be read in conjunction with the complete rasdaman documentation set which this guide is part of.
-The documentation set in its completeness covers all important infor­mat­ion needed to work with the rasdaman system, such as programming and query access to databases, guidance to utilities such as *raswct*, release notes, and additional information on the rasdaman wiki.
+The documentation set in its completeness covers all important information needed to work with the rasdaman system, such as programming and query access to databases, guidance to utilities such as *raswct*, release notes, and additional information on the rasdaman wiki.

-The rasdaman Documentation Set consists of the following docu­ments:
+The rasdaman Documentation Set consists of the following documents:

 -  Installation and Administration Guide
 -  Query Language Guide